-8.1.3 Extending the time for the commission to approve a draft Access Policy
+c) Extending the time for the commission to approve a draft Access Policy

-The commission must approve a draft Access Policy that meets the requirements of section 127(2) of the PM Act.
-The matters that must be included in an Access Policy in order for it to be approved are set out in Regulation 13(2).
-When the commission receives a draft Access Policy, it has 60 days to notify a port operator whether or not it is approved.
+The commission must approve a draft access policy that meets the requirements of section 127(2) of the PM Act.
+The matters that must be included in an access policy in order for it to be approved are set out in regulation 13(2).
+When the commission receives a draft access policy, it has 60 days to notify a port operator whether or not it is approved.
+160

-During the approval process, the commission reviewed the draft Access Policy and identified matters it considered needed to be changed for it to meet the requirements of regulation 13(2).
+During the approval process for DPO's Access Policy, the commission reviewed the draft Access Policy and identified matters it considered needed to be changed for it to meet the requirements of regulation 13(2).
 The commission discussed these matters with DPO.
 As the matters raised were more complex than first anticipated by both parties, it took longer than expected for the draft Access Policy to be finalised.
 As discussions were constructive and the process was progressing, the commission did not want to be forced to issue a formal notice not approving the draft Access Policy under section 127(3)(b) of the PM Act, once the 60 days expired.

 To avoid this outcome, the commission and DPO agreed the most suitable solution would be for DPO to submit an amended draft Access Policy just prior to the 60-day time limit expiring in accordance with section 127(6) of the PM Act.
 The agreed interpretation between the parties was the 60-day time limit for approval would re-start.
-However, the commission believes this solution is not ideal and the legislation should provide clear procedures for extending the time limit, when warranted.
+However, the commission believes this solution is not ideal and the legislation should provide for a more flexible time period.